Below is a list of Frequently Asked Questions:

 Will my G.I.
 Bill benefits cover my academic deposit and housing deposit?

-No, those deposits are the responsibility of the student and must be paid up front.
-For Non-Resident students who are eligible for the in-state tuition rate due to GI Bill usage or being an active, drilling member of a WV National Guard or Reserve unit, you must still pay the Non-Resident rates for academic and housing deposits.
+No, those deposits are the student’s responsibility and must be paid upfront.
+Non-resident students who qualify for in-state tuition through G.I.
+Bill benefits or active drilling status in a West Virginia National Guard or Reserve unit are still required to pay the non-resident academic and housing deposit rates.

 I am Chapter 33 100%, but I have a balance from my dorm and meal plan.
 Why do I have that balance?

 These costs are not directly covered by your G.I.
-Bill - only tuition and fees.
-You are responsible for paying that balance prior to any WVU set deadline, but can begin using your monthly housing allowance (MHA) from the VA to pay yourself back for those costs.
+Bill, which only applies to tuition and fees.
+You are responsible for paying the remaining balance by the applicable WVU deadline.
+However, you may use your VA monthly housing allowance (MHA) to reimburse yourself for those expenses.